UTMIST/utmist.gitlab.io/README.md

 - The **generator** package uses the objects fetched to generate **markdown** content pages.
 - **Hugo** generates the static site website locally or with **GitLab Pages**.

+### Connections

+- The fetcher/generator and Hugo are run in GitLab's CI and fed into GitLab Pages.
+- The [UTMIST Assistant (MISTA)](https://gitlab.com/utmist/mista) can trigger a job to regenerate when responding to commands in our Discord Server.
+If MISTA is offline, jobs must be triggered manually through the [GitLab CI/CD Pipeline Manager](https://gitlab.com/utmist/utmist.gitlab.io/pipelines).

 ## Prerequisites

 - [Go](https://golang.org/).
 - [Hugo](https://github.com/gohugoio/hugo/releases), `>= 0.61`.
 - See [Google Sheets API for Go](https://developers.google.com/sheets/api/quickstart/go).

+## Details

+- `.gitlab-ci.yml` defines what the GitLab CI will do when running a pipeline.
+In particular, it lists the `scripts` the CI will run, and where to look for the static site files (currently in `./public`).
+- We originally utilized `credentials.json` and `token.json` as the Google Sheets API documentation had suggested.
+However, locally, we now just use the `.env` (similar to `.env.copy`) provided by the team workspace.
+- Associate, Event, and Project pages aren't meant to be remain in the codebase; they are to be generated and used only in local testing and by GitLab CI to push to GitLab Pages.

 ## Setup/Housekeeping